DW0RKiN/Floating-point-Library-for-Z80/README.md

 |         Other        | binary16 |  danagy  |  bfloat  |  comment                               |
 | :------------------: | :------: | :------: | :------: | :---                                   |
 |                      | accurate | accurate | accurate |                                        |

+Warning: Add and subtract operations are implemented accurately, which means that the error is less than half the least significant bit.
+However, these two operations are the source of the most inaccurate.
+The width of the mantissa is limited, so a smaller number will lose some or all of the mantissa.

+`(A + B) - B = A` only applies if A >= B

+When A < B:

+`(A + B) - B = A` if the lost lowest bits of the mantissa number A after operation (A + B) were zero.

+`(A + B) - B = A - error` where the error is equal to the lost bits of the mantissa number A after the operation (A + B).

+`(A + B) - B = 0` if the number B is too large and the whole mantissa of the number A is lost after the operation (A + B).
+This means A + B = B.